 Everyone has a strong incentive to go to work every day — even when sick — whether it’s for an important meeting, today’s pay, or tomorrow’s promotion.
-However, sometimes it’s important for your health—and the health of others—to stay home.
+Despite such incentives, sometimes it’s important for your health (and the health of others) to stay home.

 Both the common cold and the flu are caused by viruses.
-Viruses can easily spread from person to person—either through the respiratory system or through direct physical contact.
-If you have a cold or the flu, you are contagious.
+Viruses can easily spread from person to person, either through the respiratory system or through direct physical contact.
+You’re contagious if you have a cold or the flu.

 Unlike colds and flu, seasonal allergies arise from your body’s immune response to pollen.
 Allergies are not contagious.
-Therefore, if you know that allergies are causing your symptoms, you can safely go to work.
+Therefore, you can safely go to work if you know that allergies are causing your symptoms.

-It is difficult to give a foolproof diagnosis without a definitive test such as a lab test for influenza pathogens or a skin test for allergies.
-However, this chart, compiled by the National Institute of Allergy and Infectious Disease, will give you an idea which symptoms tend to correlate with cold, flu, and allergies.
+It’s difficult to give a foolproof diagnosis without a definitive test such as a lab test for influenza pathogens or a skin test for allergies.
+However, this chart, compiled by the National Institute of Allergy and Infectious Diseases, breaks down which symptoms are associated with the flu, a cold, and allergies.